Chapter 10 : The Yule Ball

 “It’s not your fault.
 I hate Flint.
 Why on earth did Charlotte go with him?”

 “Calm down,” she began, putting her hand on my arm.
 “He’s actually not that bad.
 I talked with him for a while, since we were sitting at the same table for dinner.
-I think he snapped at you because he’s just jealous of how much attention James gets on the Gryffindor Quidditch team, and how every girl in the school is in love with him – those who aren’t in love with Sirius, that is – and I think he just dislikes James because of how easy he makes it look.”
+I think he snapped at you because he’s just jealous of how much attention James gets on the Gryffindor Quidditch team, and how everyone at school loves him – and I think he just dislikes James because of how easy he makes it look.”

 “I guess that’s understandable,” I confessed after a bit.
 “Actually to be completely honest I think part of the reason I hate Flint is because I’m jealous… he’s on the Quidditch team, in what should have been my spot.
 But mainly just because he’s such a prick.”

 “It’s okay.
 Jealousy is only natural; it’s human.”